-The project site is also located to the west and above the Escondido Falls Trail and approximately one third of a mile north of the Coastal Slope Trail, which runs along Winding Way.
-Additionally, the Ramirez Canyon Connector Trail is located along the east side of De Butts Terrace, which runs across the subject site.
-Through the California Coastal Commission's approval of Los Angeles County Winding Way and DeButts Terrace Water Improvement Project No. 29 (CDP P-81-7713), the County agreed to construct a hiking and equestrian trail along the entire right-of-way of Winding Way and DeButts Terrace.
+The project site is located approximately one-third of a mile north and upslope of the Coastal Slope Trail, which runs along Winding Way.
+The site is also located to the west and directly above the Escondido Falls Trail, which runs along the bottom of Escondido Canyon (Exhibit 3).
+Staff notes that public views of the structure will be limited due to the distance and intervening topography between the subject site and the Coastal Slope Trail.
+Further, Commission staff has conducted a site visit when the ridgelines of the proposed structure were staked and flagged thus confirming that these features were not visible from the Escondido Falls Trail.
+In addition, the Ramirez Canyon Connector Trail is located along the east side of De Butts Terrace (Exhibit 3).
+Through the California Coastal Commission's approval of the Los Angeles County Winding Way and De Butts Terrace Water Improvement Project No. 29 (CDP P-81-7713), the County agreed to construct a hiking and equestrian trail along the entire right-of-way of Winding Way and De Butts Terrace.
 The County has completed the project and provided the hiking and equestrian trail along the entire right-of-way, including this portion of the Ramirez Canyon Connector Trail.
+Due to the proximity to De Butts Terrace and the Ramirez Canyon Connector Trail, the proposed development will be visible from this trail.